Seat Belt Tensioner

 MOTOR OUTPUT

-This section shows the live output graphs for the left and right shoulder motors after surge, sway, and heave have been combined.
+This section shows the live output graphs for the left and right shoulder motors after surge, sway, heave, and the seat-of-pants effect have been combined.

 These are display-only graphs.
-They are useful for seeing how MAIRA is blending the three axes into final belt commands.
+They are useful for seeing how MAIRA is blending all axes into final belt commands.
+When a vibration effect (ABS / Wheel Lock, Wheel Slip, or Rumble Strip) is active, a label appears on the relevant graph to indicate which effect is running.

 NOTES

-The surge, sway, and heave tuning controls support MAIRA’s per-context system, so they can be customized per car (and other context dimensions if configured).
+The surge, sway, heave, seat-of-pants, and vibration effect tuning controls all support MAIRA’s per-context system, so they can be customized per car (and other context dimensions if configured).

 Internally, MAIRA applies a soft limiter before mapping the combined signal into the calibrated minimum → neutral → maximum angle range.
 This helps prevent the final belt output from becoming too abrupt when multiple axes stack together.